ecemecemk/HoliLoc/README.md

 * --ppi_embeddings_path: Path of sequence embeddings file file which is inside the downloaded file with name PPI_Embeddings_Train.npy.
 * --output_model: Name of the output HoliLoc model e.g. holiloc_model_repro.h5.

+## Evaluate

-* I f you want to evaluate HoliLoc model with HoliLoc test dateset,
+* If you want to evaluate HoliLoc model with HoliLoc test dateset,

 -------------------------------------------------------------------------------------